 One of the most spectacular regions is Lago de Atitlán, a collapsed volcanic cone filled with shimmering waters to a depth of more than 320m.Three powerful volcanoes surround the caldera lake: Volcán Toliman (3.158m), Volcán Atitlán (3.537m) and Volcán San Pedro (3.020m).
 Beautiful and colonial Antigua, too, is dramatically nestled between three volcanoes: Volcán Agua (3.766m), Volcán Acatengago (3.976m), and Volcán Fuego (3.763m).
 These six volcanoes can all be climbed.
-In north, around Cobán, are mountains, caves, waterfalls and pristine forest lagoons.
-Come here for undiscovered natural wonders.
+In north, around Cobán, are mountains, caves, waterfalls and pristine forest lagoons which can be explored.

 Besides volcano climbing, we did splendid island hopping adventures in LATAM; check our pages on the Corn Islands in Honduras, the Bocas del Toro archipelago in Panama, or the Mesoamerican Reef off Belize and Honduras.